Response of fluorescent molecular rotors in ternary macromolecular mixtures: Discussion

 \subsection{Reminder of free volume theory for molecular rotors}

-The experimental results reported above clearly show that neither the viscosity, nor the average mass fraction of PEG alone can describe the response of FMR.
-Some early studies on photoisomerizable systems~\cite{gegiou_1968} and on FMR~\cite{loutfy_1981,loutfy_1982} suggested that their dynamics was actually related to a semi-empirical concept, the free volume.
+The experimental results reported above clearly show that neither the viscosity, nor the average mass fraction of PEG alone can describe the response of the FMR. \corr{This is consistent with the micro-environment of molecular rotors in the investigated macromolecular solutions, which is likely to be associated with complex viscous relaxation spectrum.~\cite{dalton_2024} Experimentally, a full characterization of such phenomenon is out of reach, and for practical use, the design of more phenomenological approaches remains of interest.}

+Some early studies on photoisomerizable systems~\cite{gegiou_1968} and on FMRs~\cite{loutfy_1981,loutfy_1982} suggested that their dynamics was actually related to a semi-empirical concept, the free volume.
 This quantity was initially introduced to describe the glass transition of polymer blends~\cite{fox_1950,williams_1955} and the viscosity of liquids~\cite{doolittle_1951a,doolittle_1951b,doolittle_1951c,doolittle_1952a,doolittle_1952b,doolittle_1957}, and later mostly used~\cite{kovacs_1966,haward_1970} and refined~\cite{vrentas_1977a,vrentas_1977b} in the context of physico-chemistry of polymer melts and solutions.
 The coupling of Eyring's and free volume theories however captures semi-quantitatively many observations in a wide range of systems involving thermally activated processes~\cite{hao_2024}.

-Several definitions of free volume can be found in the literature, but the one relevant for FMR is the total free volume $v_\text{f}$~\cite{haward_1970,kim_2023e} corresponding to the difference between the total volume of the system, and the hard-sphere, incompressible volume of matter contained in it.
+Several definitions of free volume can be found in the literature, but the one relevant for FMRs is the total free volume $v_\text{f}$~\cite{haward_1970,kim_2023e} corresponding to the difference between the total volume of the system, and the hard-sphere, incompressible volume of matter contained in it.
 More precisely, microscopic motion is dictated by the free volume fraction $\nu$ defined as:

 in which $v_\text{m}$ is the specific volume and $v_0$ the incompressible volume of matter per unit mass.
 As displacement at the microscopic scale requires molecules to fit inside available volumes, Doolittle proposed to describe viscosity $\eta$ as a function of free volume fraction~\cite{doolittle_1951b}: